PerfectMail™ Antispam/Antivirus is a simple, accurate, and easy to use solution! FOLLOW US :

 Optional: Server Wide DKIM Signing

 You can also sign your e-mail using server wide signing.
-With this strategy you can vouch for all e-mail originating from your mail server, but using a common signing mechanism.
+With this strategy you can vouch for all e-mail originating from your mail server by using a common signing mechanism.
 This is not the preferred strategy for DKIM signing, but may offer you a way of quickly signing all e-mail flowing through your server as you work through adding DKIM Signing to your hosted e-mail domains.

 The domain name used for your DKIM public key and the From e-mail address are compared by mail filtering software.
 When these domain names match they are said to be aligned.
 Aligned domain names make authentication decisions much stronger.
 In a server-wide DKIM signing scenario, the domain names for the DKIM public record and the signing string are not in alignment.
 This mis-alignment was a part of the original DKIM/DomainKeys specification, but is now being frowned on, in favor of aligned domain names.